CEG-TU-Delft/africarain-docs/docs/source/metadata.rst

 + For more options when using ncdump, see `unidata.ucar.edu <https://www.unidata.ucar.edu/software/netcdf/workshops/2011/utilities/NcdumpExamples.html>`_.

-You should see the output in your terminal containing the information below.

 ---------------

 File metadata
 -------------
+*These values will be returned as output in your terminal in response to the ncdump command*

 | dimensions:
 |   time =